splitgraph/seafowl-rfcs/text/001-wasm-udfs.md

   values, this seems a lot more complex than what its worth.

 [MessagePack](https://msgpack.org/index.html) is an efficient binary format similar to JSON with support for many programming languages.
-MessagePack has first class support for the numeric types offered by Seafowl as well as strings, maps and arrays.
+It has first class support for the numeric types offered by Seafowl as well as strings, maps and arrays.
 Any tuple which can be currently `SELECT`-ed in Seafowl has a trivial mapping to a MessagePack-encodable object.
-WASM MessagePack implementations include:
+WASM MessagePack implementations
+include:

 - [msgpack-rust](https://github.com/3Hren/msgpack-rust) for Rust.
 - [MPack](https://github.com/dsyer/mpack-wasm) for C and C++.